mikegcoleman/docker101-linux/part-2/README.md

 The first line in the the Dockerfile is: `FROM debian:jessie` This will import that layer into the MySQL image.

+So layers are created by Dockerfiles and are are shared between images.
+When you start a container, a writeable layer is added to the base image.

 Next you will create a file in our container, and see how that's represented on the host file system.

 1. Start a Debian container, shell into it.